Step 1 - Creating a new project

 Click on the Create New Project button to create a new Visual FoxPro project that includes the base Web Connection framework classes and the startup code.

-In the Wizard that pops up start by naming the project and the main process class.
+Start by naming the project and the main process class.
 The project name should be the filename of the project you want to create.
 Use a single string value without spaces for this setting.
 In this case I'll create a project named

 WebDemo and a process class named